Kayli/logspub/politoto.md

     - democracy, socialism, freedom, patriotic, realistic, justice
       - have multiple often incompatible meanings

+- euphemisms
+  - to energize people - appeal to their emotions

 ## manipulative strategies

 - abusing emotional, cultural, tribal cues [^2]
   - opposed to making rational, competence-based appeal

-- create illusion of democracy
+- create illusion of fairness (democracy)
   - capture people's attention for the sake of capturing attention (clownwork)
     - in order to divert it from problems that average joe cares about

+- divide and conquer
+  - prevent people from trusting each other [^3]

 ## interesting ideas